simplex-chat/simplex-chat/blog/20230722-simplex-chat-v5-2-message-delivery-receipts.md

 We have an approximately equal number of users who ask us to add receipts, and those who ask not to add them, even as optional.

-While the give some comfort to the message sender, they introduce a lot of stress for the recipients.
+While read receipts provide some convenience to the message senders, they introduce a lot of stress for the recipients.

 As one of the users in the group wrote it: "The existence of read receipts in other platforms is exhausting and is often a source of undue stress.
 I have to make a decision to read something and let someone know that I have read something and decided not to respond or merely didn't have the time to respond. the outcome of that is a complex social negotiation with non-theoretical social fallout as a consequence.
 All in all, it's an invasion of privacy of being able to read things at the pace of the individual as opposed to the pace dictated by others...
-Most people don't need a read receipt so leave it to a group of individuals to decide if having read receipts make sense to them for their workflow".
+Most people don't need a read receipt, so leave it to a group of individuals to decide if having read receipts make sense to them for their workflow".

-Also read [this post](https://neilalexander.dev/2021/04/09/read-receipts-typing-notifs) about the damage from read receipts and other invasive ideas, like typing and presense notifications.
+Also read [this post](https://neilalexander.dev/2021/04/09/read-receipts-typing-notifs) about the damage from read receipts and other invasive features, like typing and presense notifications.

-There is also no discounting that the mere presense of read receipts, even as opt-in, creates a social pressure to enable them, with the same consequences – there are many scenarios when they would be non-optional in a given relationship.
+There is also no discounting that the presense of read receipts functionality, even as opt-in, creates a social pressure to enable them, with the same consequences – there are many scenarios when they become non-optional in some relationships.
 So many users belive, and we share this view, that it is better not to have these features at all.
-But we will be re-assessing this view.
+We will be re-assessing this view.

 ## SimpleX platform